RESPONSE TO THE FAQs:

 Buckhead Medicine accepts most medical/health insurance plans including commercial insurers and medicare.

 Please note – Buckhead Medicine is an out of network provider with most HMO’s.
 In particular, we are out of network with Kaiser and Anthem PSO plans.
 HMO’s typically do not cover this program.
+We are also out of network with Ambetter insurance.
 If you have any doubts or questions, please call our office for additional details on insurance plans we accept.

 For employees that are uninsured, typically the employer will be required to pay for the clinical evaluation and testing.

 The out of pocket cost per uninsured employee works out as follows:

 1. $60 for the encounter: This fee covers the evaluation, vital signs measurements, blood draw for antibody tests, and nasal swab for the PCR test.

 2. $67 for the COVID-19 PCR nasal swab (Paid to Quest Labs).